TreyKockelman/06-trey-kockelman-weather-api/README.md

 ## Description

-The purpose of this webpage is to give the user a way to track their calendar and input items for the current day.
-The planner then displays the input items and styles them according to time of the day once saved by the user.
+The purpose of this webpage is to give the user a glimpse at the weather for their current time and the next five days.
+The main technology implemented in this application is a weather API.
+There were many different challenges to this webpage.
+The first challenge being working with multiple APIs and having them both create different elements dynamically.
+Another challenge was getting the styling for those elements to look different while creating them at the same time with the same funciton.

 ## Installation